 - Co-design with DWP of the new Work and Health Programme (successor to the Work Programme) focusing on supporting those with a health condition or disability and the very long-term unemployed.
 The West of England would also bring forward a pilot scheme to offer intensive support for those furthest from the labour market.

-- Management of a £4 million innovation pilot from early 2018, which will support social housing tenants already in work into secure, more meaningful and better-paid careers.
+- Management of a new two year employment and skills programme, called Future Bright, which will support people who are already in work into more secure, more meaningful and better-paid careers.

 - Closer working with central Government on the design of regional careers and enterprise provision, such as the Careers and Enterprise Company and the National Careers Service.